RandyGunz21/themisai/README.md

 Our architecture is guided by these core principles to ensure a robust and scalable system:

 *   **Distributed Reasoning with LangGraph:** **Every backend AI agent** (Supervisor, Researcher, Drafter, Reviewer) employs its own internal LangGraph.
 This distributes reasoning capabilities, allowing each specialized agent to perform complex, multi-step tasks with internal logic, state management, and self-correction loops.
-This moves beyond simple tool use to a model of expert delegation.
 *   **Conversational Intake & Tool-Based Handoff:** The system begins with a sophisticated conversational agent (the I/O Agent) that uses an LLM to understand intent and only triggers the main backend workflow by calling a specific "tool" when a valid, in-scope legal request is identified.
 *   **Independent Microservices:** Each AI Agent is a **fully independent, containerized service**.
 This allows teams to develop, deploy, and scale each agent's functionality without impacting the rest of the system.
 *   **Asynchronous Communication:** The system is built around an event-driven model using Apache Kafka, ensuring resilience to component failures and enabling horizontal scaling.